csound-flossmanual/csound-floss/book/01-d-random.md

 ~~~

 With this method we can build probability distributions which are very
-similar to exponential or gaussian distributions.[^5]  Their shape can
+similar to exponential or gaussian distributions.^[
+According to Dodge/Jerse, the usual algorithms for exponential and
+gaussian are:
+Exponential: Generate a uniformly distributed number
+between 0 and 1 and take its natural logarithm.
+Gauss: Take the mean of uniformly distributed numbers
+and scale them by the standard deviation.]
+Their
-easily be formed by the number of sub-units used.
+shape can easily be formed by the number of sub-units used.

 ### Scalings